 Privacy Of Information

 Under the Family Educational Rights and Privacy Act of 1974, the following data are designated as directory information and may be made public unless the student desires to withhold it: student’s name, mailing address, major field of study, military service status, dates of University attendance, degrees and academic honors received, student type, classification, participation in officially recognized activities and sports, and the most recent previous education agency or institution attended.
-Any undergraduate or graduate student wishing to withhold this information should, within 10 days after the first class day, complete the Tarleton State University Information Release Restrictions form and submit it to the Registrar's Office for processing.
+Any undergraduate or graduate student wishing to withhold this information should, by the 12th class day (Census), complete the Tarleton State University Information Release Restrictions form and submit it to the Registrar's Office for processing.

 FERPA allows release of specified items but does not require it.
 Items that may be released are called directory information.
 Tarleton State University has classified these items as directory information: student’s name, mailing address, major field of study, military service status, dates of University attendance, degrees and academic honors received, student type, classification, participation in officially recognized activities and sports, and the most recent previous education agency or institution attended.

 Students may place a directory hold on any or all of this information by completing the Information Release form and turning it in to the Registrar's Office.
 It is also available on the Registrar's web page.
 After this information is entered, a message block will appear on the monitor screen and indicate that the student's records are confidential.
 "Confidential" will also appear in the top left hand corner of the screen when that student's records are pulled up.